 Your Rights When Dealing with United Consumers, Inc.

-- It is a violation of federal law for United Consumers, Inc. to report inaccurate or incomplete information on your credit report.
+- It is a violation of federal law for United Consumers, Inc. to report inaccurate or incomplete information about you.

 - You have a legal right to request debt validation on an alleged debt.
 Send the collection agency a debt validation letter.
 By law, they have 30 days to prove to you that the debt is really yours and the total amount is accurate.

 - United Consumers, Inc. may not threaten or harass you, call you repeatedly, swear at you, or publicly publish a list of debtors.